Shooter on the run after killing 2 men on I-10 during rush hour

 WATCH: Police say man armed with AR-15 killed 2

 According to police sources, a large trash bag with marijuana was in their car.
-Investigators are looking at all possible motives.
+Investigators said Thursday they were looking at all possible motives.

-"Road rage?
-An accident?
-Narcotics?
-We don't know yet," Dobbins told reporters.

 WATCH: HPD release details on shooting that killed 2 people during rush hour traffic on I-10E